FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ---

 Our next value is going to be the suggested cache size, which is a value that can be set by the user with something called a "pragma".
-A pragma is a a special sqlite statement for configuring a database.
-We have covered a few values that can be adjusted by pragmas so its high time we covered them.
-As of now there are a [total of 73](https://sqlite.org/pragma.html) pragmas, 7 of these are deprecated, 5 are only available with custom build options and 3 are only for testing.
+A pragma is a special sqlite statement for configuring a database.
+We have covered a few values that can be adjusted by pragmas so it's high time we covered them.
+As of now, there are a [total of 73](https://sqlite.org/pragma.html) pragmas, 7 of these are deprecated, 5 are only available with custom build options and 3 are only for testing.
 An example of a pragma statement that adjusts our suggested cache size would look like this.